chydarren/ST2411-Playground-Word-Game/README.md

 # Playground Word Game (Two Players)

-This is a Python program that simulates a two player word game.
+***Playground Word Game*** is a Python program that simulates a two player word game.
 The program will first prompt the players to enter their names to start a new game session.
 A game session begins by showing an initial challenging word (randomly picked by the program).
 Each player will then take turn to enter a new word in response to the challenge based on the game rules and earn points.